This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Framework 6.2.11!

 Resilience Features

-As of 7.0, the core Spring Framework includes a couple of common resilience features, in particular @Retryable and @ConcurrencyLimit annotations for method invocations.
+As of 7.0, the core Spring Framework includes common resilience features, in particular @Retryable and @ConcurrencyLimit annotations for method invocations as well as programmatic retry support.

-@Retryable is a common annotation specifying retry characteristics for an individual method (with the annotation declared at the method level), or for all proxy-invoked methods in a given class hierarchy (with the annotation declared at the type level).
+@Retryable is an annotation that specifies retry characteristics for an individual method (with the annotation declared at the method level), or for all proxy-invoked methods in a given class hierarchy (with the annotation declared at the type level).

 @Retryable